4k4xs4pH1r3/xrandr/README.md

 # xrandr
 This is a tool to create and configure your virtual & physical monitor using the below parameters:

+Pre-Requisite: Have installed your Graphic Adapters Firmware & Drivers

 Resolution
     1920x1080